Cerro de Chipinque: History

 Though this area's beauty was widely known, it wasn't an Ecological Park until 1992, when a board of trustees made up of the government of the State of Nuevo León and a private initiative was formalized.
 It was also known as an obligatory destination for most biology and ecology enthusiasts, as the typical northern habitat and biodiversity made it unique.

 The mission of this park is to maintain biodiversity in the area, by means of controlling the use of natural resources responsibly.
 Chipinque is open every day of the year, from 6am to 8pm local time.
 Most of the park is open to all people, though authorization and a guide are needed to climb some of the higher peaks.
 The park's staff consists of 22 forest rangers.

 Geography

 Cerro de Chipinque is in the Sierra Madre Oriental, within the bounds of Cumbres de Monterrey National Park.
 It has a land area of 1625 hectares though only about 300 of these are open to the general public.
 With altitudes ranging from 800m to around 2200m above sea level, the tallest peak is known as Copete de las Aguillas, which is Spanish for crest of the eagles.
 The main crest is about 17 km long.

 Biology and ecology

 Flora

 This area is defined mainly by the large coniferous forest.
-Some of the plants there are Garrya, Huizche otherwise known as Sweet Acacia, American Agave, Encino Duraznillo and Oak.
+Some of the plants there are Agave americana, A. bracteosa, A. scabra, Asclepias (milkweed) sp., Cercis canadensis (eastern redbud), Cestrum parqui, Cordia boissieri, Echinocereus sp., Euphorbia (spurge) sp., ferns, Garrya elliptica, Havardia (tenaza) sp., Ipomoea (morning glory) sp., Juniperus flaccida (enebro triste), Justicia sp., Lantana sp., Lenophyllum sp., Mammillaria (pincushion) sp., Monarda (bee balm) sp., Nicotiana (tobacco) sp., Opuntia (prickly pear) sp., Pinus pseudostrobus (pino lacio), Prosopis (mesquite) sp., Prunus persica (durazno), Quercus canbyi (encino duraznillo) and other types of oak, Vachellia constricta (chaparro prieto) and Vachellia farnesiana (huizache or sweet acacia).